-Conclusions and Recommendations
+CD Conclusions and Recommendations

-Chagas disease remains an important cause of cardiovascular morbidity and mortality in countries in Latin America and the Caribbean.
-However, the rapid roll out of effective vector control efforts has led to a dramatic reduction in the incidence of CD and will hopefully lead to reductions in CCC in the long term.
+CD remains an important cause of cardiovascular morbidity and mortality in countries in Latin America and the Caribbean.
+However, the rapid rollout of effective vector control efforts has led to a dramatic reduction in the incidence of CD and could lead to reductions in CCC in the long term.